-An inventory analyst analyzes data to determine optimal inventory targets for various products and locations.
-The analyst further tracks the actual inventory and customer service goals achieved.
-Broadly speaking, an inventory analyst is responsible for keeping inventory levels low while meeting customer service goals.
+Inventory analysts determine the best inventory targets for products and locations.
+The inventory analyst also tracks the actual inventory and customer service goals.
+So the main goal of an inventory analyst is to keep inventory low while keeping customers happy!

 Demand Planning Analyst –

 A demand analyst creates and maintains the forecast models related to customer demand.
 They incorporate their business intelligence with the forecast data gathered (from sales, marketing, etc.).
 This analyst often coordinates with production, sales, and other supply chain teams to meet overall goals and create strategies focusing on demand planning.